emmajanedrews/base-template/_posts/2018-04-20-what-can-you-expect-from-the-real-estate-market-this-spring.md

 ---
 layout: post
-title: What Can You Expect From the Edina Real Estate Market This Spring?
+title: What Can You Expect From the Real Estate Market This Spring?
 date: 2018-04-20 13:35:00
 tags:
   - Real Estate